 Nitrous acid is unstable and weakly acidic compound.
-It exists in the solution of nitrate salts only.
+It is an oxoacid of nitrogen.
+It is obtained by acidification of nitrite salt with mineral acid.
 Nitrous acid is a mixture of nitric acid and nitrous gas but with a smaller proportion of oxygen than what exists in nitric acid.
 Nitrous acid was discovered by Scheele.
 It is obtained by distilling perfectly dry nitrate of lead in a retort, fitted with a receiver.
-A liquid comes over which is nitrous acid.
+The liquid comes over which is nitrous acid.

 |Molecular Weight/ Molar Mass||47.013 g/mol|

 |Boiling Point||158 °C|

 Physical Properties of Nitrous Acid – HNO2

 |Appearance||Pale blue solution|